TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 _Right to object_

-You have the right to object to processing which is based on our legitimate interests.
+You may have the right to object to processing which is based on our legitimate interests.
 In case of the processing of Personal Data for marketing purposes, you have the right to object at any time.
 When you ask us to stop using your Personal Data for marketing purposes, FedEx will immediately cease to use your Personal Data.
 For other purposes based on our legitimate interests, we will no longer process the Personal Data on that basis when you file an objection based on your grounds relating to your particular situation, unless we have a compelling legitimate ground for the processing.
 Note, however, that we may not be able to provide certain services or benefits if we are unable to process the necessary Personal Data for that purpose.

 _Rights relating to automated decision-making_

-You have the right not to be subjected to automated decision-making, including profiling, which produces legal effect for you or has a similar significant effect.
-If you have been subject to an automated decision and do not agree with the outcome, you can contact us using the details below and ask us to review the decision.
+You may have the right not to be subjected to automated decision-making, including profiling, which produces legal effect for you or has a similar significant effect.
+If you believe you have been subject to an automated decision and do not agree with the outcome, you can contact us using the details below and ask us to review the decision.

 _Right to withdraw consent_

 We may ask for your consent to process your Personal Data in specific cases.
 When we do this, you have the right to withdraw your consent at any time.
 FedEx will stop the further processing as soon as possible after the withdrawal of your consent.
 However, this does not affect the lawfulness of the processing before consent was withdrawn.

-Please use the contact details above for your data subject requests.
+Click here for requests about your Personal Data.
+If you do not have access to a computer, you may call 1.800.463.3339, or contact us using the  contact details above.

 **Where does FedEx store or transfer your Personal Data?**